DevFaded/AI-Text-Captcha-Solver/README.md

    ```bash
    python solve.py
    ```
-3. The script will output the extracted text and the time taken:
+3. The script will print the text and the time taken:

    ```text
    ABC123 - (time of solving)